 The erstwhile fort boasts of arched verandahs, turrets, and ramparts.
 It was erected by the Yaduvanshi Rajputs in the 14th century and has now been turned into a heritage hotel.
 Here, you get to see the iconic Rajputana architecture that combines many styles.

 It is set on the top of the hill so you get to see a breathtaking scene of the surrounding area too.
 If you’re coming to Sariska and interested in seeing architectural marvels of the old era, then come to this place.

 Bhartrihari Nath Temple

 It is one of the temples in India that are dedicated to a saint.
-Yogi Bhartrihari Nath was a king before he renounced his title, comfortable life and embrace asceticism.
-This temple is reminiscent of his conviction towards religion, spirituality, mankind.
+Yogi Bhartrihari Nath was a king before he renounced his title, comfortable life, and embraced asceticism.
+This temple is reminiscent of his conviction toward religion, spirituality, and humanity.

 Also, the shrine allows you to see glorious architecture that includes mandapas, carved shikhara, and wide galleries too.
 Every year, an annual fair is organized which is visited by thousands of people in the Hindu month of Bhadrapada.

 The Stargate Observatory has become one of the few places in India that encourage Astro-tourism.
 At this place, you get the chance to look at some of the most beautiful constellations, nebula, galaxies, and other celestial bodies.